Walk Into Paradise: Shooting

+The French actors arrived in Australia in June 1955.
 Shooting began in New Guinea in June 1955 and took place over twelve weeks.
 The unit was based out of Goroka.

 Every scene was shot twice, once in French, once in English: Pagliero would direct the French version, Robinson would do the English.
 Robinson got along well with Pagliero calling him "one of the most delightful guys you would ever meet in your life" He says after the first few days of filming both "very quickly realised that you can only have one boss on the floor of the set."
-They decided that Pagliero would through the scenes with the French actors in the morning and when the Australian actors had to speak French Pagliero would "get all the dialogue done out on idiot boards for them."
+They decided that Pagliero would work through the scenes with the French actors in the morning and when the Australian actors had to speak French, Pagliero would "get all the dialogue done out on idiot boards for them."

 Robinson said Pagliero "stood back from the film and worked with his actors a bit, helped the Australian actors with the French dialogue" but contributed more than Robinson originally thought because they would discuss scenes at night.

 Robinson said he clashed with the Frenchman only once, during a scene involving the lowering of the Australian flag but "it was a national argument rather than a film argument.
 But he was terribly aware of the fact that confusion would arise if the two of us were trying to run the set."